-Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2012 edition.
-Dashed vertical lines in the margins indicate a technical change in the Seattle amendments.
-Deletion indicators in the form of a hollow arrow ( $\Longrightarrow$ ) are provided in the margin where a Seattle amendment has been deleted.

-Deletion indicators in the form of an arrow ( $\Longrightarrow$ ) are provided in the margin where an entire section, paragraph, exception or table has been deleted or an item in a list of items or a table has been deleted.
+Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2015 edition of the International Existing Building Code or Seattle Existing Building Code.
+Deletion indicators in the form of an arrow (\implies) are provided in the margin where an entire section, paragraph, exception or table has been deleted or an item in a list of items or a table has been deleted.